-The half-life determines the time after which 50% of the drug is flushed out of the system.
+Benadryl half-life determines the time after which 50% of the drug is flushed out of the system.
 Different antihistamines have different half-lives.
 The half-life of Benadryl ranges from 2.4 hours to 9.3 hours.
-The median half-life turns out to be 4.3 hours in healthy, young adults.
+The median Benadryl half-life turns out to be 4.3 hours in healthy, young adults.
 Depending on this median value, it can be estimated that the drug will be completely flushed out of the system between 13.2 hours and 49 hours.
-The concentration of this drug is on a maximum level between 2 to 4 hours of taking a dose.
+The concentration of this medical drug is on a maximum level between 2 to 4 hours after taking a dose.

-The amount of dose of diphenhydramine that one takes determines how long diphenhydramine stays in the system.
+The amount of dose of any antihistamines determines how long it stays in the system.
 A person who took a higher dose of Benadryl (or overdose) of this medicine for the treatment of severe allergies will most likely take more time to rid of the system from the drug than the person who took a lower dose.
-For example, a patient who took 100 mg of diphenhydramine will still have 50mg of the drug in his system after the elimination half-life time.
-Conversely, the patient who took a 50mg dose will have only 25 mg in his system after the same amount of time, so it will take less time for the patient who took the lower dose to flush his system out of diphenhydramine.
-According to this study about the pharmacokinetics of diphenhydramine at different doses, the elimination half-life of Benadryl increases when the dose is increased.
-Benadryl weight-based dosing ensures that patients are exposed to the side effects of the drug for the least amount of time as diphenhydramine will stay in the system for a lesser amount of time.
+For example, a patient who took 100 mg of this medication will still have 50mg of the drug in the system after the elimination half-life time.
+Conversely, the patient who took a 50mg dose will only have 25 mg in his system after the same amount of time, so it will take less time for the patient who took the lower dose to flush his system out of Diphenhydramine.
+According to a study, the elimination half-life of Diphenhydramine increases when the dose is increased.

-The frequency with which diphenhydramine is taken also determines the time for which it will stay in the system.
+The frequency with which the drug Diphenhydramine is taken also determines the time for which it will stay in the system.
 The usual dosage of Benadryl suggests it be used every 4-6 hours.
 Frequent use or overdose of this medical drug affects the time it stays in the system.
 On the other hand, if it is taken once daily, its effects will start wearing off soon as compared to when taken several times a day.
-However, taking it once a day may not prove to be effective in treating the condition for which it was prescribed.
-Depending on its half-life, Benadryl will stay in the system longer if it is taken every 4 to 6 hours.
+However, taking it once a day may not prove to be effective for the treatment of the condition for which it was prescribed.
+Depending on Diphenhydramine half-life, this medicine will stay in the system longer if it is taken every 4 to 6 hours.

 Interactions With Other Drugs

-When diphenhydramine is taken in combination with other drugs, it affects how long Benadryl lasts in the system.
-Benadryl, when taken with antidepressants such as Monoamine Oxidase Inhibitors, increases the time it stays in the system.
-This results in more significant and prolonged side effects as well.
-Other drugs which interact with diphenhydramine by increasing the time it stays in the system include Lorazepam, hypertension medicines, and other cough and cold medicines.
-Taking Benadryl and Zyrtec together may also increase the time for the effects of Benadryl to wear off.
+When Diphenhydramine is used in combination with other drugs, it affects the period of how it lasts in the system.
+When taken with antidepressants such as Monoamine Oxidase Inhibitors, the anti-allergy medicine increases the time it stays in the system.
+This results in more significant and prolonged side effects and exacerbation of symptoms as well.
+Other drugs which interact with this anti-allergy medicine by increasing the time it stays in the system include Lorazepam, hypertension medicines, and other cough and cold medicines.
+Taking Benadryl and Zyrtec together may also increase the time for the effects of the former to wear off.

 Diphenhydramine And Alcohol

-Age plays a crucial role in determining the half-life of diphenhydramine.
-Benadryl half-life in much shorter in kids and adults as compared to the elderly.
-In the case of children and young adults, their bodies can rid their system from diphenhydramine faster as compared to the bodies of individuals aged 65 and above.
+Age plays a crucial role in determining the Benadryl half-life.
+The information about Benadryl half-life is much shorter in kids and adults as compared to the elderly.
+In the case of children and young adults, their bodies can rid their system from Diphenhydramine faster as compared to the bodies of individuals aged 65 and above.
 Additionally, a prescriber will have to use the age of a patient to determine the dose needed.

 General Health And Metabolism

-The overall health of an individual also determines the time for Benadryl to stay in the system.
-Since all medicines are metabolized in the liver and excreted via urine through the kidneys, the health of both the liver and the kidneys play a role in this regard.
-If they are healthy and functioning correctly, they would be able to flush Benadryl out of the system faster.
+The overall health of an individual also determines the time for the antihistamines to stay in the system.
+Since all drugs are metabolized in the liver and excreted via urine through the kidneys, the health of both the liver and the kidneys play a role in this regard.
+If they are healthy and functioning correctly, they would be able to flush this medicine out of the system faster.
 If there is some problem in any one or both of them, it will lead to a higher time for the anti-allergy drug to stay in the system.
-Similarly, for the flushing of diphenhydramine, the metabolism of an individual also affects it.
-For Benadryl, metabolism rate, which is faster will lead to faster expulsion of the drug from the body as compared to individuals who have a slower metabolism.
+Similarly, for the flushing of Diphenhydramine, the metabolism of an individual also affects it.
+A faster metabolism rate will lead to faster expulsion of the drug from the body as compared to individuals who have a slower metabolism.